 I recommend working with a practitioner who is experienced in blood sugar management.
 Finding someone who not only understands how to read your blood sugar highs and lows, but can also give you guidance on the diet and lifestyle changes is crucial.
 These tools work exceptionally well when you use them in conjunction with dietary coaching because they reveal if you’re heading in the right direction.

 And I’m here to help.
 If you’re anything like most of my clients, you don’t want to waste time making changes that don’t make a difference.
-If you’re ready for a personalized plan to get your blood sugar back in balance, you can book a consultation below.
+If you’re ready for a personalized plan to get your blood sugar back in balance, you can book a free consultation here.